A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Proposed Control Schemes

 \subsection{Inverter output voltage regulation}

 Grid-forming inverters are required to regulate the voltage of the grid they form, hence they need to have voltage regulation capability.
-This is achieved in our proposed scheme via the control signal $m_{DQ,j}$ in~\eqref{crfinv2}.
-In particular, we follow the standard double (outer voltage and inner current) loop design where the inner loop is faster than the outer one.
-One distinctive feature of our scheme is that it uses the DC voltage to eliminate power imbalance in the inner loop.
-First, the reference current $i_{DQ,j}^{r}$ is generated by the outer voltage loop by means of PI control acting on the voltage deviation $v_{oDQ,j}-{T}(\delta_j)\mathbf{{e}}V_n-n_{q,j}\mathbf{e}_2i_{oDQ,j}$, where $n_{q,j}, V_n\in\mathbb{R}_{>0}$ are the voltage droop gain and nominal voltage respectively.
-We use $-n_{q,j}\mathbf{e}_2i_{oDQ,j}=-n_{q,j}i_{oQ,j}$ to adjust the direct-coordinate of ${T}(\delta_j)\mathbf{{e}}V_n$, similar to the conventional reactive power based voltage droop control in~\cite{pogaku2007, chandorkar1993}.
-Then, the inner control loop generates $m_{DQ,j}$ by means of PI control acting on the power imbalance $i_{DQ,j}v_{dc,r}-i^r_{DQ,j}v_{dc,j}$.
-The compact form of the voltage control scheme is given by:
+This is achieved in our proposed scheme via the control signal $m_{DQ,j}$ in~\eqref{crfinv2}. \yo{In particular, we use the double (outer and inner) loop design where the inner loop is faster than the outer one.
+One of the distinctive features of our scheme is that it uses the DC voltage in the inner control loop and incorporates the angles while providing voltage control.
+Our control scheme \ir{described in detail below} \ic{(also illustrated with block diagrams in section \ref{sec:impl}, Fig. \ref{blockfig}, \ref{twoloops}, \ref{dcloop})}.}